sakhtar-git/robotframework-ui-tests/README.md

 ### Running the tests

-* Make sure you are at the right directory - *sdet-assignmnet*
+* Make sure you are at the right directory - robotframework-ui-tests
 * From command line -  "robot --loglevel DEBUG -v TEST_ENV:DEV resources/ui-tests/goodRxSearch.robot"

 ### Review the test results